jsferrer1/MeetingScheduler/README.md

 	 ==> 3 participants(s) are able to attend on 2015-10-26 10:00AM to 11:00AM; Available: Joshua,Jericho,James; Unavailable: John.
 	 ==> 3 participants(s) are able to attend on 2015-10-26 11:00AM to 12:00PM; Available: Joshua,Jericho,James; Unavailable: John.
 	 ```

+## Known Issue
+    - If startTimeframe is 8:30am and meetingLength is 60minutes, some timeslots will not show on the lists of available timeslots.
+Workaround is to make the meetingLength more granular - that is, set the meetingLength to 30 minutes.